How to Pay Bills in Japan

 Image.
 Sample of electricity bill from Fukuoka City International Foundation.

-Can I pay my electricity bill online in Japan?
+Can I set up automatic bill payment online in Japan?
+(By provider)

 Perhaps you’d rather not trot out to the conbini to pay your bill?